-One feature that is present on the 1DX Mark II, but is missing on the Sony A58 is a top-level LCD.
+One feature that is present on the 1DX Mark II, but is missing on the A58 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the Sony A58 uses SDXC or Memory Stick PRO Duo cards.
+The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the A58 uses SDXC or Memory Stick PRO Duo cards.
 The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Sony A58 only has one slot.
+In contrast, the A58 only has one slot.

 Connectivity comparison: Canon 1D X Mark II vs Sony A58